-At Chipping Campden School, the qualification is offered at the end of Year 12 with submission no later than February of Year 13.
+At Chipping Campden School, the qualification is offered during the Spring term of Year 12 with submission by November of Year 13.

 Exam Board: AQA'

 Assessment criteria

 Delivery of the Extended Project Qualification will involve one taught lesson per fortnight in a group and one supervision session per fortnight, one- to one, with a nominated supervisor.